dotnet/designs/accepted/2020/mono-convergence/platform-specific-httpclient.md

 ### Handlers in Detail
 **SocketsHttpHandler Handler**

 The handler which is purely managed and behaves generally the same across all platforms except WatchOS (sockets are not available).
-The downside of using it is mostly felt in performance compared to the native handlers.
+The downside of using it is mostly felt in networking connection switching when needed, for examaple when switching back and forth between the wifi/cellular antennas.

 **CFNetwork Handler**

 The CFNetwork handler is based in the old Network Stack API provided by Apple.
 This handler, while it has better performance, lacks features compared with the other ones.
-It is mostly around for legacy reasons such as:

-* Support old servers that do not work with NSUrlSessionHandler
-* Support old devices that do not support the newer NSUrlSessionHandler.

 **NSUrlSession Handler**